apple/swift-nio/SECURITY.md

 ## Versions

 The SwiftNIO core team will address security vulnerabilities in all SwiftNIO 2.x versions.
 Since support for some Swift versions was dropped during the lifetime of SwiftNIO 2, patch releases will be created for the last supported SwiftNIO versions that supported older Swift versions.
 If a hypothetical security vulnerability was introduced in 2.10.0, then SwiftNIO core team would create the following patch releases:

 * NIO 2.29. + plus next patch release to address the issue for projects that support Swift 5.0 and 5.1
 * NIO 2.39. + plus next patch release to address the issue for projects that support Swift 5.2 and 5.3
+* NIO 2.42. + plus next patch release to address the issue for projects that support Swift 5.4 and later
-* mainline + plus next patch release to address the issue for projects that support Swift 5.4 and later
+* mainline + plus next patch release to address the issue for projects that support Swift 5.5 and later

 SwiftNIO 1.x is considered end of life and will not receive any security patches.